FZambia/centrifuge/docs/starting/install.rst

 Fill centrifuge's configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration is a JSON file.
-You can find example of those file in
+You can find example of those file in Centrifuge's
-Centrifuge's repository.
-With MongoDB (installed with
-default settings) configuration file can be omitted during development.
+repository.
+With MongoDB (installed with default settings) configuration file
-But in production environment it must be used because it contains
+can be omitted during development.
+But in production environment it must be used
-important security settings like cookie_secret and administator's
+because it contains important security settings like cookie_secret and administrative
 password.

 More about configuration see in special documentation chapter.